Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

+\emph{Merging of Sidebands: Signature of Dissipative Quantum Chaos} \textbf{--} Utilizing the novel criterion developed in the methods for Floquet dissipative quantum systems, we demonstrate that the parameters predicting chaos in the model correspond precisely with those where the sidebands merge.

-This picture is further confirmed when investigating LZSM interference for three values of modulation strength $\zeta$ as a function of the driving power $P_\mathrm{in}$, as shown in \figsref{fig:Duffing_chaos}~(a-c).
+We investigate LZSM interference for three values of modulation strength $\zeta$ as a function of the driving power $P_\mathrm{in}$, as shown in \figsref{fig:Duffing_chaos}~(a-c).
+As in all the other experiments presented in this work, measurements are done in the steady-state and are thus independent on the initial conditions of the system.
 At low driving power, we find a linear regime where $m$ dips appear separated by the frequency $\Omega/2\pi=\SI{30}{\MHz}$ and with visibility given by Bessel functions $J_{\bar m}(\zeta/\Omega)$.
 This regime is remarkably similar to that of several nonlinear modes separated by the same frequency $\Omega$.
 As the driving power increases, each of these dips initially follows the typical Duffing behavior of a single resonator, as already mentioned.
 For high enough input power, however, these individual dips disappear and merge, leading to a very broad response of the system.
 At this point, one completely loses the notion of individual synthetic modes and their bistability.
-As detailed in Ref.~\cite{FerrariARXIV23}, when two or more nonlinear driven cavities merge, dissipative quantum chaos arises.

-We theoretically verify that at the point where the multiple resonances of the LZSM Duffing regime merge, a chaotic structure of the system can be observed.
-The theoretical analysis is detailed in the Appendix~\ref{Appendix:Chaos}, and involves a Floquet Liouvillian analysis.
-In Fig.~\ref{fig:Duffing_chaos} (d) we remark that, as soon as the merging of the Floquet modes occurs, the Floquet Liouvillian level statistics follows the Ginibre distribution [see \eqref{eqs:ginibre}] associated with dissipative quantum chaos~\cite{GrobePRL88}.
-Notice also that, to get a qualitative and quantitative agreement between theory and experimental observations, the theoretical framework presented in Ref.~\cite{FerrariARXIV23} is essential.
-As detailed in Appendix \ref{Appendix:Chaos}, we can observe how the emergence of a chaotic regime coincides exactly with the merging of the resonances.
+The merging and broadening of the dips of the scattering coefficient $|S_{21}|$ in Fig.~\ref{fig:Duffing_chaos}~(a) occur for an input power $P_\mathrm{in}\approx -108$ dBm, which coincides with the point where dissipative quantum chaos emerges according to our theory, as reported in Fig.~\ref{fig:floquet_chaos} of the Methods section.
+In Fig.~\ref{fig:Duffing_chaos}~(d), we plot the probability density of the level spacings obtained by diagonalizing the Floquet Liouvillian for the parameters indicated by a star in Fig.~\ref{fig:Duffing_chaos}~(a) where LZSM dips have merged.
+It has been shown that integrable systems exhibit Poisson-distributed level spacings, indicating no level repulsion, while chaotic systems follow Ginibre statistics, characterized by level repulsion and non-Hermitian random matrix behavior~\cite{GrobePRL88, FerrariPRR25}.
+We find that, upon the merging of the Floquet modes, the Floquet Liouvillian level statistics conform to the Ginibre distribution [see \eqref{eqs:ginibre}], indicating a clear transition to the dissipative quantum chaos regime.